 • Ductwork

-The experienced team at Scott Temperature is recognized for quality furnace replacement in Lawrence.
-We will match you with a heating system that completely corresponds with your home’s setup and your comfort needs, giving you years of efficient operation.
+The experienced team at Scott Temperature is noted for excellent furnace replacement in Lawrence.
+We will match you with a heating system that nicely suits your home’s setup and your comfort needs, giving you years of efficient operation.

 How to Clean a Furnace?

-Even though it is possible to clean a furnace, because of the potential safety hazards it’s better to contact a professional rather than attempting the project yourself.
-One strategy to do that is to schedule routine furnace maintenance for a tune-up.
+While it is possible to clean a furnace, because of the potential safety hazards it’s better to get in touch with a professional instead of attempting to tackle the job yourself.
+The best method to do that is to schedule routine furnace maintenance for a tune-up.

 During a maintenance call, an HVAC professional will typically inspect your furnace, clean and lubricate any parts that need it, check electrical connections, inspect and change any dirty filters and look for any signs of wear and tear.
-Besides keeping your heating system working smoothly, it’s also a good opportunity to correct little problems or replace worn-out parts before they escalate into big breakdowns.
+Besides keeping your heating system working smoothly, it’s also a good opportunity to solve minor problems or replace worn-out parts before they spiral into big breakdowns.

-To schedule furnace maintenance in Lawrence, contact the team at Scott Temperature.
+To arrange furnace maintenance in Lawrence, call the team at Scott Temperature.
 We can get your system in top shape!